ENGN2912B-2018/HPC-A/README.md

 Information regarding how to specify the geometry of a mesh can be found on the [OpenFOAM User Guide](https://cfd.direct/openfoam/user-guide/v4-mesh-description/).

-Once you are finished editing the file 'blockMeshDict', create the mesh by entering the following command in the case directory:
+Once you are finished editing the file `blockMeshDict`, create the mesh by entering the following command in the case directory:

-'blockMesh'
+`blockMesh`

 #### 2. Set Boundary and Initial Conditions
-Initial conditions can be changed by accessing the '0' folder from the case directory and changing the parameters contained in the files there.
+Initial conditions can be changed by accessing the `0` folder from the case directory and changing the parameters contained in the files there.

 #### 3. Set Physical Properties
 From the case directory, navigate to the system folder:

-'cd constant'
+`cd constant`

-Then, open the file 'transportProperties' in your text editor of choice and edit the fields "nu", "beta", "TRef", and "Pr" as desired.
+Then, open the file `transportProperties` in your text editor of choice and edit the fields "nu", "beta", "TRef", and "Pr" as desired.
 #### 4. Set Simulation options
 From the case directory, navigate to the system folder:

-'cd system'
+`cd system`

-Then, open the file 'controlDict' in your text editor of choice and edit the fields "startTime", "endTime", "deltaT", and "writeInterval" as desired.
+Then, open the file `controlDict` in your text editor of choice and edit the fields "startTime", "endTime", "deltaT", and "writeInterval" as desired.

 #### 5. Run the application
 Enter the following text in the command line from the case directory:

-'bouyantBoussinesqPimpleFoam'
+`buoyantBoussinesqPimpleFoam`

 ### Simulation: Saving data and loading data
 #### Postprocessing